Courtesy of Haunted Forest of Maple Valley

 The Haunted Forest of Maple Valley is a fun twist on a traditional haunted house.
 Instead of entering a big building, you walk a mile-long, dimly lit trail through a forest.
 Along the way, you encounter monsters and other characters, plus themed attractions such as a spooky bridal shop, a twisted fairy tale, a maze and more.
 A daytime walk along the same trail is the unscary option.

 Located in Maple Valley's Royal Arch Park, the Haunted Forest offers both the main attraction (Friday and Saturday nights) and a daylight Family Walk (Saturdays).
 The evening walk is a much scarier experience and it's not recommended for kids under the age of 10.

-The Haunted Forest is put on by Haunted, a nonprofit which exists for the "soul" purpose of giving back to the community, with money raised benefitting local youth organizations.
-Many volunteers, ages 12 and up, make the Haunted Forest happen — and provide the frights.
+The Haunted Forest is put on by Haunted, a nonprofit which exists for the "soul" purpose of giving back to the community, with money raised going to benefit local youth organizations.
+Many volunteers, ages 12 and older, make the Haunted Forest happen — and provide the frights.